mmcgraw74/Tektronix-4041-GPIB-Controller/4041 ROMs/README.md

 The Graphics ROMs were Motorola 68766C35 24pin 8Kx8 EPROMs.

 Using my Data I/O Model 29B /w Unipak2 – Family 25/Pinout 29, I read each EPROM and transferred the data to the PC.

-Set Translation Format to 83 so they can be loaded into PC with DEBUG.COM  HEX files can be loaded with DEBUG.
-TXT files are in the default Data I/O format 81.
+.HEX file is just the hex digits for a single ROM
+.BIN file is the binary image for either a single ROM or the byte shuffled 16bit ROM image for disassembly

 | ROM Pack Label | Left ROM P/N  | Checksum | Right ROM P/N | Checksum |
 |:-----------------:|----------|----------|----------|----------|